towercomputers/toweros/docs/whitepaper/toweros-whitepaper.typ

 The state-of-the-art in secure computing systems@snowden is #link("http://qubes-os.org")[Qubes OS] is an open-source converged multi-level secure operating system that uses hardware virtualization (with Xen) to isolate security domains.
 There is a number of major weaknesses inherent in the design of Qubes OS, all of which stem from the fact that it has a large TCB.

 == Advantages
+#enum(
-+ Most importantly, Qubes OS relies heavily on the security guarantees of Xen, which is large, complicated, and has a history of serious security vulnerabilities.@deraadt
+enum.item(1)[Most importantly, Qubes OS relies heavily on the security guarantees of Xen, which is large, complicated, and has a history of serious security vulnerabilities.@deraadt
+#v(-15pt)

-#quote[In recent years, as more and more top notch researchers have begun
-scrutinizing Xen, a number of have been discovered.
-While of them did not affect the security of Qubes OS, there were still too many that did.@rutkowska]
+#quote(attribution: "J. Rutkowska")[“In recent years, as more and more top notch researchers have begun scrutinizing Xen, a number of #link("https://xenbits.xen.org/xsa/")[security bugs] have been discovered.
+While #link("https://www.qubes-os.org/security/xsa/")[many] of them did not affect the security of Qubes OS, there were still too many that did.”@rutkowska]#v(5pt)],

-+ Qubes OS relies on the security properties of the hardware it runs on.
+enum.item(2)[Qubes OS relies on the security properties of the hardware it runs on.
+#v(-15pt)

-#quote[Other problems arise from the underlying architecture of the x86 platform, where various inter-VM side- and covert-channels are made possible thanks to the aggressively optimized multi-core CPU architecture, most spectacularly demonstrated by the recently published .
-Fundamental problems in other areas of the underlying hardware have also been discovered, such as the #link("https://googleprojectzero.blogspot.com/2015/03/exploiting-dram-rowhammer-bug-to-gain.html")[Row Hammer Attack].@rutkowska]
+#quote(attribution: "J. Rutkowska")[“Other problems arise from the underlying architecture of the x86 platform, where various inter-VM side- and covert-channels are made possible thanks to the aggressively optimized multi-core CPU architecture, most spectacularly demonstrated by the recently published #link("https://meltdownattack.com")[Meltdown and Spectre attacks].
+Fundamental problems in other areas of the underlying hardware have also been discovered, such as the #link("https://googleprojectzero.blogspot.com/2015/03/exploiting-dram-rowhammer-bug-to-gain.html")[Row Hammer Attack].”@rutkowska]#v(5pt)],

-+ The complexity inherent in the design of Qubes OS makes the operating system difficult both to maintain and to use.
-Accordingly, Qubes OS development has slowed significantly in recent years: as of December 2022, the last release (v4.1.x, in February 2022) came almost four years after the previous one (v4.0.x in March 2018).@download
+enum.item(3)[The complexity inherent in the design of Qubes OS makes the operating system difficult both to maintain and to use.
+Accordingly, Qubes OS development has slowed significantly in recent years: as of December 2022, the last release (v4.1.x, in February 2022) came almost four years after the previous one (v4.0.x in March 2018).@download],

-+ Qubes OS has support only for extremely few hardware configurations.
-As of December 2022, are only three laptops that are known to be fully compatible with Qubes OS.@certified With only moderate effort, TowerOS may be hybridized with any modern operating system so long as that operating system supports the standard network interfaces required for SSH, etc. This flexibility can enable the system to run a wide variety of software and hardware.
+enum.item(4)[Qubes OS has support only for extremely few hardware configurations.
+As of December 2022, are only three laptops that are known to be fully compatible with Qubes OS.@certified With only moderate effort, TowerOS may be hybridized with any modern operating system so long as that operating system supports the standard network interfaces required for SSH, etc. This flexibility can enable the system to run a wide variety of software and hardware.]
+)

 == Disadvantages
+#enum(
-+ The primary disadvantage of the proposed design is the additional physical bulk of the computer in comparison to a single laptop running a software-boundary solution such as Qubes OS.
+enum.item(1)[The primary disadvantage of the proposed design is the additional physical bulk of the computer in comparison to a single laptop running a software-boundary solution such as Qubes OS.],

-+ With Qubes OS, each security domain has no hardware footprint, so it is theoretically easier to support a greater number of security domains.
+enum.item(2)[With Qubes OS, each security domain has no hardware footprint, so it is theoretically easier to support a greater number of security domains.],

-+ In some cases, the security domain isolation within Qubes OS may be able to be more granular.
-For example, Qubes OS supports isolating the USB-protocol processing and the handling of the block device, when loading data from a USB key; however this would not be very practical with TowerOS.
+enum.item(3)[In some cases, the security domain isolation within Qubes OS may be able to be more granular.
+For example, Qubes OS supports isolating the USB-protocol processing and the handling of the block device, when loading data from a USB key; however this would not be very practical with TowerOS.]
+)

 = Conclusion